Harris’ whirlwind search for running mate enters final hours as she prepares to take new Democratic ticket on the road - KESQ

 (CNN) — Vice President Kamala Harris is making the biggest decision of her two-week-old presidential campaign as she chooses a running mate and prepares to introduce the new Democratic ticket to voters in several key battleground states this week.

-It was unclear late Sunday after a day of interviews with finalists whether she had made a final decision, people familiar with the search said.
+Harris had not made a decision as of Monday morning, a source familiar with the process told CNN, after a day of interviews with finalists on Sunday.
 The campaign plans to officially announce the choice through an online message to supporters before a rally in Philadelphia on Tuesday, where she’s expected to make her first appearance with her pick.
 Harris hopes to keep it under wraps “until as close to then as possible,” a person familiar with the search told CNN.

 The selection will kick off a new phase of the campaign, as Harris seeks to maintain the momentum that has propelled her bid and former President Donald Trump struggles to adapt to running against an entirely new candidate.